BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 ## Notes
 It is good to practice LaTex but it is time consuming.
 From chapter 8, I will focus on understandidng and exercise.
 May turn them into LaTex if I have time.

+2021-06-03: Professor is right, calculator calculates, human think.
+I will use tools instead of pen and paper from now on.

 # Reference
 * [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 A good math warm up.